m43/svg-latte/README.md

 python -m svglatte.scripts.argoverse_to_svgdataset --input_argoverse_subset_file ${ARGOVERSE_DATA_ROOT}/train.sequences.torchsave  --output_deepsvg_format_subset_folder ${ARGOVERSE_DATA_ROOT}/svgdataset/train --workers 40
 ```

 You can check the dimensionality of the preprocessed dataset (i.e. the values for `max_num_groups`, `max_seq_len`, `max_total_len`) by running the script below.
-These numbers are used in the DeepSVG config files and can affect the training speed by alot.
+These numbers are used in the DeepSVG config files and can affect the training speed by a lot.
 ```bash
 python -m svglatte.scripts.argoverse_compute_svg_dimensionality_from_svgdataset --svgdataset_path ${ARGOVERSE_DATA_ROOT}/svgdataset